Google isn't just for the "big kids."

 What equipment / tools will I need?

-You will need a copy of The Chromebook Classroom (included), access to Google Classroom, and a computer running the Chrome browser.
-A Chromebook is recommended, but not required.
+You will need access to Google Classroom, and a computer running the Chrome browser.
+That's it!

 How long will I have access to the course?